»

 The

-Energy Cooperative of America is a not-for-profit
+Energy Cooperative of America is a not-for-profit corporation

-the discounts onto our members.
+onto our members.

 Can't